 Surprisingly enough, a sentient race came into its own on Ryloth, living within the mountain ranges in the temperate zone, somehow eking out an existence despite the lack of wildlife on the planet.
 Some of the galaxy's brilliant minds look at the Twi'lek race, the sentient race which hails from this world, coupled with the lack of diverse flora and fauna, and believe that once, long ago, Ryloth was a dynamically rotating world.

 Indeed, in the magnetic north region of the world, there is not even a crust, just a constant bubbling of magma from deep in the planet where the core pushes out.
 It is assumed that this massive hole in the planet's surface being tidally locked dead centre towards the star does not explain itself without a massively traumatic incident.
 This, some believe, would have to be an impact from a comet that ripped Ryloth into a slightly further orbit, slowing down its period of rotation and ultimately resulting in a tidal lock.

-But after thousands of years of Ryloth's civilized history, little evidence has been collected or analysed.
-Its mountains, while having old strata, are from a deep source within the crust and do not have the tell tale signs of complex life.
-There have been some who have brought back some artefacts from deep within the deserts and glaciers of Ryloth, but these artefacts are believed by most as being unreliable due to their sources.
+But after thousands of years of Ryloth's civilized history, little evidence has been collected or analyzed.
+Its mountains, while having old strata, are from a deep source within the crust and do not have the telltale signs of complex life.
+There have been some who have brought back some artifacts from deep within the deserts and glaciers of Ryloth, but these artifacts are believed by most as being unreliable due to their sources.
 Overall, the danger level from the planet, its weather alone being known to knock starships out of the sky if their captains are not careful, in addition to having two hemispheres that quickly heat up and cool down and corrosive winds carrying sand or ice crystals, have prevented any real scientific study.